Beef with Broccoli - Authentic Hong Kong Style

 Extra Info / Insights

 Spring Rolls have been enjoyed in China for centuries and were traditionally eaten during the Spring Festival, which inspired their name.
-In Hong Kong dim sum culture, crispy spring rolls are a favorite appetizer and are often served alongside dumplings, buns, and savory snacks.
+In Hong Kong dim sum culture, crispy spring rolls are a favorite appetizer, often served alongside dumplings, buns, and other savory snacks.
 Their golden color is also associated with prosperity and good fortune.

 Nutrition Information (Approximate per serving)